BIG-MAP/PRISMA/docs/Documentation.md

 >* `counts`: numpy 1D array.
 The vector of corresponding counts (e.g. counts, counts/s, absorbance, etc.).
 Must have the same shape as indexes.
 >* `kwargs`: key=value pairs.
 Anotate the spectrum object with metadata (e.g. name = 'my_spectrum', time = 23, temperature = 45).
 If the value is a dict, the key:value pairs are unpacked as metadata records as well.

->**Attributes**
->* `indexes`: numpy 1D array.
->* `counts`: numpy 1D array.
->* `metadata`: dict.
-Metadata annotations as key:value pairs.
-If the spectrum object is output from a process, the metadata contains the type of process and the input parameters used.
+>**Additional Attributes**
 >* `class_id`: dict.
 Name and identifiers of the class generating the object.
 The identifiers include support for Ontological URIs.

 ### Class SpectrumProcessed
-`SpectrumProcessed(indexes, counts, **kwargs)`
+`SpectrumProcessed(indexes, counts, baseline, **kwargs)`
 A processed spectrum.
 Inherits from class Spectrum with additional properties generated during processing.
-The medatada of SpectrumProcessed object stores the analysis type and parameters used.
->**Attributes inherited from Spectrum**
+> **Arguments**
+>* `indexes`: numpy 1D array.
+The vector of indexes of the spectrum (e.g. wavenumbers, energies, wavelenghts, diffraction angles, etc.).
+>* `counts`: numpy 1D array.
+The vector of corresponding baseline-substracted counts.
+Must have the same shape as indexes.
+>* `baseline`: numpy 1D array.
+The vector of corresponding to the baseline curve.
+Must have the same shape as indexes.
+>* `kwargs`: key=value pairs.
+Anotate the spectrum object with metadata regarding the baseline correction processes (e.g. algorithm = 'ALS', lambda = 0.002, p = 0.001).
+If the value is a dict, the key:value pairs are unpacked as metadata records as well.